 (5) 1A written record should be prepared regarding the scientific defense, containing (at least) the following information:

 (6) 1The chair of the doctoral committee immediately informs the doctoral candidate of the result and issues a preliminary certificate.
-2Minor or stylistic modifications to the dissertation may be agreed between the doctoral candidate and the doctoral committee.
-3The dean will be informed of the overall result of the doctorate and advise the faculty board thereof.
+Minor or stylistic modifications to the dissertation may be agreed between the doctoral candidate and the doctoral committee.
+2The dean will be informed of the overall result of the doctorate and will advise the faculty board thereof.

-(1) 1Before the doctorate can be awarded to the candidate after passing the scientific defense, the dissertation must be disclosed to the scientific public in a reasonable manner by reproduction and distribution within twelve months of the scientific defense.
-In duly justified cases and on application to the faculty, this period may be extended.
+(1) 1Before the doctorate can be awarded to the candidate after passing the scientific defense, the dissertation must be made accessible to the scientific public in an appropriate manner through duplication and dissemination within twelve months following the scientific defense.
+2This period may be extended in duly justified cases and on application to the faculty.

-(4) Furthermore, the candidate has to transfer the abstract electronically as per Section 2 (2) sentence 5 for the purpose of its dissemination via bibliographic databases.
+(4) Furthermore, the candidate has to transfer the abstract electronically as per Section 2 (2), sentence 5 to the University Library for the purpose of its dissemination via bibliographic databases.

 (4) The faculty administration maintains a file of submitted doctoral applications and awarded doctorates.